mo1234-bit/Digital-Front-End-DFE-Filter-Array/README.md

 This project was developed as part of a team for the IEEE ISSC Alexandria competition.

+## My Contributions

+This project was developed as part of a team for the IEEE ISSC Alexandria competition.

 My main contributions were:

-- Designed and implemented the FIR filter RTL used in the fractional rate-conversion path.
+- Designed and implemented the FIR filter RTL used in the fractional  rate-conversion path — 250-tap Kaiser-window lowpass filter with 72-bit accumulator and configurable coefficient loading.
+- Designed and implemented the SPI-controlled register file, enabling runtime-programmable control of the CIC decimation ratio and filter configuration via SPI interface.
-- Wrote and integrated the top-level RTL connecting the fractional rate converter, IIR notch filters, CIC decimator, asynchronous FIFO, and control interfaces.
+- Wrote and integrated the top-level RTL connecting the fractional rate converter, IIR notch filters, CIC decimator, asynchronous FIFO, and SPI control interfaces.
 - Integrated my RTL blocks with team-developed DSP blocks, including the dual IIR notch filters and CIC decimator.
 - Verified the FIR/fractional-decimation datapath against a Python floating-point/fixed-point reference model.
-- Performed the full ASIC implementation flow using Synopsys ICC on NanGate 45nm, including synthesis, floorplanning, placement, CTS, routing, STA, DRC, LVS, and sign-off reporting.
+- Performed the full ASIC implementation flow using Synopsys ICC on NanGate 45nm — synthesis, floorplanning, placement, CTS, routing, STA, DRC, LVS, and sign-off reporting.
-- Performed the full ASIC implementation flow using OpenLane/OpenROAD on Sky130, including synthesis, floorplanning, placement, CTS, routing, STA, DRC, LVS, and GDS generation.
+- Performed the full ASIC implementation flow using OpenLane/OpenROAD on Sky130 — synthesis, floorplanning, placement, CTS, routing, STA, DRC, LVS, and GDS generation.
 - Contributed to timing/debug closure, physical verification, and final sign-off documentation.

-The project won the ASIC tape-out side prize in the IEEE ISSC Alexandria competition and ranked 4th in the main competition track.
+The project placed 4th out of 9 teams in the main IEEE ISSC Alexandria competition track and won the ASIC tape-out side prize.

 ---